-Planning (Scotland) Act 2019 and National Planning Framework 4
+Planning (Scotland) Act 2019

-The Planning (Scotland) Act 2019 introduces changes to how housing land is calculated.
-The National Planning Framework (NPF4) will set minimum all tenure housing land requirements for all planning authorities, including West Dunbartonshire.
+The Planning (Scotland) Act 2019 will make significant changes to how housing land is calculated.
+National Planning Framework 4 will set minimum all tenure housing land requirements for West Dunbartonshire.
+It also removes Strategic Development Planning and therefore once the National Planning Framework 4 receives Royal Assent, Clydeplan, and its HNDA may no longer be relevant.